Tyler Herro: Personal life

 Herro has two younger brothers, Austin and Myles, both of whom also play basketball.
 His parents are Jennifer and Chris Herro.

 Herro was included in the Jack Harlow song "Tyler Herro" named after himself, and features prominently in the music video.
 In turn, Herro also portrayed himself in the White Men Can't Jump remake starring Harlow.

 In 2020, Herro began dating Katya Elise Henry.
 On June 5, 2021, they announced that they were expecting a child.
 Their daughter was born on September 14, 2021.
 On June 18, 2022, the couple announced that they were expecting a second child.
 Their son was born on January 12, 2023.
+Tyler and his wife split up in September 2026.

-In a June 2025 livestream, Herro stated the he didn't "believe in history."
+In a June 2025 livestream, Herro stated that he didn't "believe in history."
 He specifically denied Christopher Columbus' landing in America, Wilt Chamberlain's 100-point game, and the moon landing.